heymarkwetzel/ux-portfolio/projects/unitedairlines-NEW.md

 ### Result
 Hearing the problem from the people who experience it themselves is an awesome way for me to gain the context I need to start designing.
 It also makes me more invested because I have an emotional attachment to the solution.
-I'm not just trying to update Seat Map functionality, I'm trying to help Mary Pat and her team provide a pleasant experience to thousands of travelers.
+I'm not just trying to update Seat Map functionality, I'm trying to help Mary Pat and her team provide a pleasant experience for thousands of travelers.

 ---